deps/Berzerk/README.txt

 - Droids can shoot
 --- Just a placeholder until score is added (see note on score below in period 3)

-- Draw Evil Otto
---- needs only one frame.
-Might add another for the bounce
-- Evil Otto appears after a time limit
---- Spawns where player started in the room
-- Evil Otto moves towards the player
-- Bullets are removed if touching Evil Otto
-- Evil Otto destroys droids and player if he touches them
 - Draw graphics for the maze
 --- floor (code added but not used)